-- Use modern material such as 'colorbond' on heritage items Avoid concrete tiles or contemporary colours such as blues, etc in metal roofing on non-heritage items as this is incompatible with the character of the streetscape in Conservation Areas. - Use perforated box gutters as they are not correct in a historic context.
+- Modern material such as 'colorbond' on heritage items.
+Avoid concrete tiles or contemporary colours such as blues, etc in metal roofing on non-heritage items as this is incompatible with the character of the streetscape in heritage conservation areas. - Perforated box gutters as they are not correct in a historic context.